deniszholob/godot-poc-map-gen/README.md

 # POC Map Gen [Game](https://deniszholob.itch.io/godot-poc-map-gen)

 Proof of concept for chunk based map generation in Godot.
 Similar to Minecraft or Factorio.
+Also POC of Smooth Camera zoom for woth mouse and controller.

 > **Play it on [Itch.io](https://deniszholob.itch.io/godot-poc-map-gen)!**